Laurence O'Fuarain

 Laurence O'Fuarain (born 24 April 1990) is an Irish actor, having had roles in season 5 of Game of Thrones (2015), Rebellion (2016), season 5 of Vikings (2017) and Into the Badlands (2017).
-He appears as Fjall the warrior in the 2022 Netflix miniseries The Witcher: Blood Origin (2022), and starred as JP in Guy Ritchie's The Gentlemen (2024).
+He appears as Fjall the warrior in the Netflix miniseries The Witcher: Blood Origin (2022), and starred as JP in Guy Ritchie's television series The Gentlemen (2024).

 Early life and education

 Laurence O'Fuarain studied advertising and marketing at the Institute of Technology, Tallaght when by chance, got involved in the making of some short films of which he enjoyed.
 After a successful audition to join the Bow Street Academy, he decided to leave the ITT to concentrate on acting.
 In 2014, O'Fuarain graduated from the Programme of Screen Acting at Bow Street Academy in Dublin and was in the same group of alumni as Niamh Algar.
 In his spare time, O'Fuarain is a keen angler.